Page managers tell us these are the three big hurdles they face every day:

 We offer two different tools that can help you find the most popular content related to your page.

 The Stories tool allows you to select different topics to follow inside the ActionSprout app.
-(This is not public in anyway, nor is it visible on Facebook) Once you are following some, the tool surfaces the best content for these topics.
+(This is not public in anyway, nor is it visible on Facebook) Once you are following topics, the tool surfaces the best content for these topics.
 The tool decides what's "best" based on the number of reactions, comments, shares, clicks, views...ETC the piece of content received on Facebook.
 In other words, this is the most talked about, shared, "viral", if you will, content for the topic(s) you follow.
 Sharing it on your own page, with your commentary, is likely to reach and engage more people than usual.

 Inspiration is a more advanced content surfacing tool.
 Instead of simply choosing topics to follow, you'll be selecting Facebook Pages to follow.
 Then, you'll receive the best, most popular, top engaging content from just those pages.
 (Following Facebook Pages inside of ActionSprout is completely private and in no way visible on Facebook.)